laerkestenby/webpage/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 Our lab shares the passion for data science and a thrive to make a difference for people with diabetes.
 We come from diverse backgrounds (data science, engineering, epidemiology, mathematics, medicine, sport science) and enjoy collaborations across disciplines.
-We aim to create a professional working environment that embraces our differences, encourages out-of-the-box thinking, and where there is a place for the famous Danish ‘hygge’.
+We aim to create a professional working environment that embraces our differences, encourages out-of-the-box thinking (sometimes using LEGO(R) bricks), and where there is a place for the famous Danish ‘hygge’.

 {% include section.html %}